The Gallbladder Page

 Post Note III: (March 8, 2008):

 I have been asked many times who I ask when I have questions about Gallbladder problems.
 I see my physician, Dr. William Dexter at 272 Congress Street here in Portland, Maine and he is wonderful!
 If you have had surgery and have questions please ask your primary doctor, they want to help you!
 Also some have asked about nausea.
 Eat a few Ginger Snaps cookies (not many!) or take some Ginger root caplets with water to treat nausea.
 It works wonders.
-I have learned at lot of little secrets with my nurse's training over the years.

 Post Note IV: (January 22, 2012):